Custom Choppers G provides tips and tricks related to welding, metalwork, motorcycles, and more.

 - 1 of 3 in.

-Weld the 6 in. channel to the pipe.
+Weld the six-inch channel to the pipe.
 Now weld the pipe to the metal piece and then weld it to the nut.
 Now insert the threaded rod through the nut and thread another nut to the other side.
-Weld a 3 in. channel to the nut and add a u-shaped metal piece, which will serve as a support.
+Weld a three-inch channel to the nut and add a u-shaped metal piece, which will serve as a support.

 - 2 metal sheets of 2.5 ft. x 6 in. for the sides